alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 ![backpropogationgif2]

+This is the Chain Rule

+$$

+\delta C_0/\delta w^l = \delta z^l/\delta w^l . \delta a^l/\delta z^l . \delta C_0/\delta a^l

+$$

-Now we have the Chain Rule, we can calculate how a small change in weight is going to change the Cost.
-This is for a single link.
-Like this, there are lot of links from one layer to the next.
+Now we have the Chain Rule, we can calculate how a small change in weight is going to change the Cost through a chain of layers

+Ignore for the time that this is for a single link.
+In a production neural network there are lot of links from one layer to the next.

-This calculated number signifies how much a small nudge in the weight of a connection changes the output weight.
+This calculated number $\delta C_0/\delta w^l$ signifies how much a small nudge in the weight of a connection changes the output weight.

+This calculation is the key part.
+It is easy to grasp visually, once you have the connection diagram or *computational graph* of the network in mind.

 Basically this is the **gradient** of the Loss function or Cost function with respect to the weight of the network for a single input output example.

 This is what BackPropagation calculates.Now the definition of Back Propagation may seem more understandable.

+Next part of the recipe is adjusting the weights of each layers, depending on how they contribute to the Cost.

 Neurons that fire together, wire together.
 This is the sort of adage that is going on behind here.
 Basically the links (which are the weights in a neural network) that are contributing more to the cost,are adjusted more, compared to those that are contributing less.
 Basically like strengthening the links that seem destined to be wired together, vaguely similar to how biological neurons wire together.

 We now adjust the weights in each layer in proportion to how each layers weight affects the Cost function. (the proportion is what we calculated by chain rule - by Back Propagation)

-This adjustment then is calculating the new weight by following the negative of the gradient of the cost function - basically the gradient descent.
+This adjustment then is calculating the new weight by following the negative of the gradient of the Cost function - basically by gradient descent.

 $$